"Coaxial", "Cross Current Tidal" and "Monoradial"

 ABSTRACT

-Subsurface General
+Subsurface Operation

 When there are no waves, the free surface level of water inside the Mantle and Acceleration Tube are at the same level.
-When a passing wave crests above the buoy, the pressure differentials between the upper and lower portions of the buoy are altered and this creates a downward force that pushes out the water from the lower opening in the Acceleration Tube while, simultaneously, water is drawn into the upper opening at the Mantle.
+When a passing wave crests above the buoy, the pressure differentials between the upper and lower portions of the buoy are altered and this creates a downward force that pushes out the water from the lower opening in the Acceleration Tube while, simultaneously, water is drawn into the Mantle opening.
 This causes the free surface air/water interface to rise inside the Mantle and lower inside the Acceleration Tube.
 When the wave crest lowers, an inverse action takes place which draws water into the Acceleration Tube and is pushed out at the Mantle opening.
-This reciprocating cycle allows the free surface of water within the Acceleration Tube to rises and fall.
-As the free surface of water rises, air is compressed inside the Acceleration Tube which is ducted through the turbine PTO and then back into the Mantle’s air containment cavity.
-The reciprocating air flows drive the turbine PTO in a closed-loop system.
-The reciprocating water flows spin the impeller PTO.
+This perpetual reciprocating cycle allows the free surface of water to rise and fall within the Acceleration Tube.
+The reciprocating water flows will energize the coaxial drive PTO.
+Simultaneously, the fluctuating air/water interface acts like a piston; forcing air through the turbogenerator(s) and passing the air on to the Mantle’s air containment cavity.
+The reciprocating air drives the auxiliary self-rectified turbine PTO in a closed-loop system.
+The reciprocating water spins the self-rectified impeller PTO.

-Subsurface buoy mechanical PTO
+Subsurface Buoy Mechanical PTO

 The buoy is submerged below the ocean surface and attached to the sea floor (see Figure One).
 The device is out of view from shore and can operate within the Littoral Zone at relatively shallow depths from 80 to 150 feet.
 The device is a hollow, two body structure consisting of a Mantle and an Acceleration Tube.
-Both structures are rigidly attached to each other and the entire assembly is held in a fixed vertical position by a three-point catenary anchoring system.
+Both structures are rigidly attached to each other and the entire assembly is held in a fixed semi-vertical position by a three-point catenary anchoring system.

-Compressed air tanks and sensors maintain a precise air volume between the Mantle and Acceleration Tube.
+Compressed air tanks and sensors maintain a precise volume of air between the Mantle and Acceleration Tube.
 The compressed air tanks are periodically re-charged by a work vessel.
 The design allows a direct, highly efficient, one-to-one energy transfer to the PTO.
 The direct-drive PTO generates power in real time synchronicity within the variable ranges of oceanic wave periods and amplitude.
 Being able to operate below the surface eliminates the need for complex reactive phase controls or latching methods designed to match resonant wave frequencies and to compensate for reflecting wave losses common to all surface point absorber buoys.
 The submerged buoy has a higher likelihood of survival in extreme sea states.
 A continuous wave-activated bi-directional flow of water fluctuates inside the Acceleration Tube of the OWC buoy.
 Both PTO systems are energized by these flows.
 The subsurface buoy’s mechanically-driven PTO is made up of two pipe shafts with one drive shaft centered inside the other.
 Centering bearings are distributed between the shafts, allowing each drive line to rotate freely from the other.

 At the low end of the Acceleration Tube, the inner drive pipe extends beyond the outer drive pipe.
 The extended inner pipe has two stacked sets of impeller blades attached.
 The other outer pipe also has two stacked sets of impeller blades and these blades are mirror-images of the other set.
-Note: the second set of blades are not simply flipped over and reversed!

-Subsurface buoy pneumatic PTO
+Subsurface Buoy Pneumatic PTO

 Examples of prior art subsurface WEC's are: M3 Wave; CalWave Power Technologies; 40South Energy; Bombora Wave Power; a submerged buoy that uses a Wells Turbine PTO by Seung Kwan Song [1] called SPA-OWC: US 9,518,556 B2 (patent now expired); another expired patent by W.W.
 Hirsch: US 7,199,481 B2; international patents by AWS Ocean Energy Ltd: WO2017/025765Al and US 10,711,760 B2; the Dutch company Symphony Wave Power has a submerged buoy that shares its operational cues from the AWS buoy; a patent by Marine Power Systems called WaveSub, WO20010007418A2; and patents held by Ocean Power Technologies: US 6,768,217 B2, 6,933,623 B2 and 6,768,216 B1.